wp-plugins/media-library-assistant/readme.txt

 <h4>Data sources for custom field mapping</h4>

 <strong>NOTE:</strong> Sorting by custom fields in the Media/Assistant submenu is by string values.
 For numeric data this can cause odd-looking results, e.g., dimensions of "1200x768" will sort before "640x480".
-The "file_size", "pixels", "width" and "height" data sources are converted to srtings and padded on the left with spaces if you use the "commas" format.
+The "file_size", "pixels", "width" and "height" data sources are converted to strings and padded on the left with spaces if you use the "commas" format.
 This padding makes them sort more sensibly.

 A complete list of the <strong>32 data source elements</strong> is on the plugin's Settings page.
+In addition, you can map any of the fields found in the attachment's WordPress metadata array to a custom field.

 ==IPTC &amp; EXIF Processing Options==